nephio-project/porch/docs/tutorials/porch-development-environment/dev-process.md

 make run-in-kind-no-controllers
 ```

 After issuing this command you are expected to start the porch controllers process locally on your machine (outside of the kind cluster); probably in your IDE, potentially in a debugger.
+If you are using VS Code you can use the "Launch Controllers" configuration that is defined in the [launch.json](../../../.vscode/launch.json) file of the porch git repo.

 ## Run the unit tests